 At least 30 hours from the following: 30 PORT courses at the intermediate level or higher.
 Include at least 12 hours of upper-division coursework.
 Typically taken at the Portuguese-language ACA campus.

 Spanish Emphasis (30 hours)

-At least 30 hours from the following: 30 SPAN courses at the intermediate level or higher.
+SPAN courses at the intermediate level or higher.
 Include at least 12 hours of upper-division coursework.
 Typically taken at a Spanish-language ACA campus.